-When is the Southbank Centre Winter Festival open?
+When is Wintertime at Southbank Centre 2018?

-Where is the Southbank Centre Winter Festival?
+Where is Wintertime at Southbank Centre 2018?

 The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo and City Underground lines), though Embankment (Circle and District) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
 Many bus routes stop nearby or you can even arrive by boat to Festival Pier.

 The Wintertime market is completely free to wander around, and many of Southbank Centre’s festive events are too.
 Some events are ticketed.

 We’ll be updating this page with events and info for Wintertime at Southbank Centre 2018 as it’s announced.

 RECOMMENDED: Find more festive fun with our guide to Christmas in London